mboinet/ttrss-mobile/README.md

 You should install the files in a directory on the same host as your *Tiny Tiny RSS* install.
 As the webapp uses AJAX calls to access the API, it should be hosted on the **same domain name**.

+You should not put this webapp in a subdir of your *Tiny Tiny RSS* install.
+On update, it could be wiped.
+For more info, see [this post](http://tt-rss.org/forum/viewtopic.php?f=10&t=1216&p=8411#p8359) from *HunterZ* on the forum.

 Copy `conf.js-dist` to `conf.js` and set these variables:
  * `window.apiPath`
  * `window.webappPath`